Lucy Robinson (Neighbours): Casting

 Lucy was created by Reg Watson as a young child, to help the serial appeal to all ages.
 She was originally played by Kylie Flinker, who had no prior acting experience when she auditioned for the role.
 Flinker was cast as Lucy after impressing in an emotional scene in which she had to cry.
 Flinker's departure from the serial was publicised in the 8 November 1986 edition of TV Week.
 Patrice Fidgeon reported that Flinker would not be renewing her contract and would finish at the end of the year, with her final scenes airing around March 1987.
 Flinker decided to leave Neighbours to return to school, having worked with various tutors while on set and attending special classes during filming breaks.
 Fidgeon said Lucy would likely be written out by being sent to visit her friend Bradley Townsend (Bradley Kilpatrick) in Paris.
 Fidgeon also confirmed that the character of Lucy would continue to be seen as the role was going to be recast.

-After Flinker quit the show in order to concentrate on her school work; the role was recast with Sasha Close playing her.
-Close said she was very lucky to get the part, with Lucy's storylining leading to departure for the character, Close agreed to film on a recurring basis until she was in her final year of school.
-In 1991, Lucy was recast once more after producers decided Lucy would feature in the show on a permanent basis, with Melissa Bell taking over.
-This allowed Lucy to become one of the show's central characters.
+Sasha Close was cast as the second Lucy upon Flinker's departure.
+Close said she was very lucky to get the part, which she agreed to film on a recurring basis until she was in her final year of school.
+In December 1990, Jodie Brockwell of TV Week reported that the character had been recast once more after producers decided Lucy would return on a permanent basis.
+Brockwell confirmed that former E Street regular Melissa Bell had been cast in the role.
+Bell had to relocate from the NSW Central Coast to Melbourne for filming, which began on 21 January 1991.
+She made her first appearance as Lucy in April.
+Lucy became one of the show's central characters in the year Bell featured regularly.